ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 >
 > ***Single-mindedness.*** Once a wight chooses a target, it will concentrate on that target, to the exclusion of all others, until that target is dead (or appears dead) or the wight is destroyed.
 >
 > ***Undead Fortitude.*** If damage reduces the wight to 0 hit points, it must make a Constitution saving throw with a DC of 5 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the wight drops to 1 hit point instead.
+The wight has advantage on this saving throw during a Low Confluence, and disadvantage during a High Confluence.
 >
 > ### Actions
 >